 Paying and getting your prints

 Once you submit your order the iPad will give you an order number.
-Tell this number to the lady and the register and she’ll bring up your order on the screen.
+Tell this number to the lady at the register and she’ll bring up your order on the screen.
 After you’ve confirmed all the photos, you pay and wait for them to be printed.
-This usually takes less than 10 minutes.
+This usually takes less than 10 minutes, depending on how busy the store is on the day.

 The Takeshita Dori store is all in the same room but the Harajuku Station store has two levels.
-You order and pay on level 3 and then collect your photos on level 4.
+You order on level 3 and then pay for and collect your photos on level 4.